arve0/master/thesis.md

 In addition to failures of phase correlation, we would also like to constrain stitch between two images to be in one dimension only.
-This is due to the systematic error which may occur if coordinate system of stage and scanning pattern is not the same.
+This is due to the systematic error which may occur if the coordinate systems of stage and scanning pattern are not the same.
 E.g., consider two side by side images as in [@fig:rotation].
 We know that the stage translation is only in x-direction, but the phase correlation tells us otherwise.
 As we want to register images into the stage coordinate system, rotation of scanning mirror is adjusted, but some minor rotation may still be experienced.
 This might be due stage inaccuracy, unlinearities in scanning pattern or wrong match from the phase correlation.
-Whatever the cause, offsetting images in dimension only gives at worst an error in $X$ in the end of every stitch, but in case of offsetting in bot dimensions gives at worst a growing error.
-A way to overcome the error is by calculating
+Whatever the cause, offsetting images in dimension only gives at worst an error in $X$ in the end of every stitch, but in case of offsetting in both dimensions gives at worst a growing error.
+A way to overcome this error is by calculating
 $X$ from the nearest image metadata, but this was not looked into.

 Taking away outliers in the registered translation of [@fig:stitching (b)] gave